Home Page Background

 A Unified Cornhole team consists of the following:

-A Special Olympics athlete is an athlete with an intellectual disability; typically, someone who is interested in sport participation, is competitive, and enjoys playing on a team.
+A Unified Athlete - an athlete with an intellectual disability; typically, someone who is interested in sport participation, is competitive, and enjoys playing on a team.

-A Unified Partner athlete is an athlete without an intellectual disability; typically, someone who is interested in sport participation, is competitive, and enjoys playing on a team.
+A Unified Partner - an athlete without an intellectual disability; typically, someone who is interested in sport participation, is competitive, and enjoys playing on a team.

-Cornhole, also known as Bean Bag Toss or BAGGO is a sport that is typically played against another team with two boards and eight total bean bags.
-The boards are placed twenty feet apart of each other (can be adjusted to ten feet depending on the level of play and adaptations required) where the athletes and partners alternate throwing the bean bags in the hole of the board.
+Cornhole, can also be referred to as Bean Bag Toss or BAGGO, is a sport that is typically played against another team with two boards and eight total bean bags.
+The boards are placed twenty feet apart of each other (can be adjusted to ten or fifteen feet depending on the level of play and adaptations required) where the athletes and partners alternate throwing the bean bags in the hole of the board to score points.

 How can I make the game suitable for all players?